 Ending the COVID-19 Related Continuous Medicaid Coverage Requirement: Impact on those receiving Medicaid based on age or disability

 Background: In the face of the COVID-19 pandemic, 2020 legislation provided states with significant federal funding to ensure continuous Medicaid coverage of individuals enrolled in the program, even those who are no longer technically eligible.
 States were required to maintain this moratorium on terminations until the end of the Public Health Emergency (also referred to as the PHE).
-In late December 2022, the law was changed to “de-link” the requirement of continuous Medicaid from the end of the PHE.
-Although the PHE is still in effect, the continuous Medicaid coverage requirement ends March 31, 2023.
+In late December 2022, the law was changed to “de-link” the requirement of continuous Medicaid from the end of the PHE and provide a date certain for the end of the continuous Medicaid coverage requirement: March 31, 2023.

 Under Florida’s plan, the Department of Children and Families (DCF) will begin reviewing the eligibility of approximately 4.9 million Floridians currently on the Medicaid program in March 2023.
 The reviews, which will be spread throughout a 12 month period, will be completed by April 2024.
 The Centers for Medicare and Medicaid Services (CMS) has instituted a Medicare Special Enrollment Period (SEP) for Medicaid recipients who may qualify for Medicare after their continuous enrollment ends.

 Medicaid based on age and disability: Some Floridians who qualify for Medicaid based on age or disability, are also eligible for Medicare.
 But while Medicaid coverage begins immediately for those who qualify, there is generally a 2-year waiting period before Medicare coverage begins after an individual under 65 is determined disabled.
-During that 2-year waiting period, Florida provides Medicaid for low-income aged and disabled individuals whose income is more than the SSI monthly award of $ 914 and is below 88% of the federal poverty level ($1,069/month).
+During that 2-year waiting period, Florida provides Medicaid for low-income aged and disabled individuals whose income is more than the SSI eligibility limit ($ 914/mo) but below 88% of the federal poverty level ($1,069/month).
 This coverage group is called “MEDS-AD.”

-If I am a MEDS-AD recipient, and I am now also eligible for Medicare, what can I do to prepare for the unwind?
+If I am (or was) a MEDS-AD recipient, and I am now also eligible for Medicare, what can I do to prepare for the unwind?